 2.2 Integrating Earth System Analyses

 A fundamental objective of atmospheric data analysis is to provide the analyzed states to initialize numerical weather prediction.
 Reanalyses extend that intention to also provide a background climate to understand climate variations and anomalies.
-The driving force behind reanalyses are the observations, and using as many as possible to characterize the state of the Earth system.
+The driving force behind reanalyses is the observations, and using as many as possible to characterize the state of the Earth system.
 As decadal predictions begin to play a role in understanding near-term climate variations, the Earth system ocean/land/atmosphere needs to be initialized in a balanced state.
 Newer measurements, such as aerosols, sea ice and ocean salinity contribute to the need for reanalyses that encompass the broad Earth system.
 Therefore, Integrated Earth Systems Analyses (IESA) encompass the connections of these disparate observations, and have become an important challenge for data assimilation development.

 NCEP CFSR provides a reanalysis produced with a coupled ocean/atmosphere model, along with an analysis of land precipitation gauge measurements (Saha et al. 2011).
 Development of the next reanalysis from NASA includes aerosols, ocean (temperature and salinity), land (soil water) and ocean color (biology) analysis.
 While there are significant difficulties in both the modeling and assimilation of the integrated Earth system, extending these more complex reanalyses to historic periods, when little or none of the diversity in observations is available will require even more effort on addressing the impact of changes in the observing systems.
 Likewise, maintaining and expanding many of the Earth observations forward in time is also a critical issue (Trenberth et al. OSC position paper on observing system).
 Consistency and overlap of newer systems will help maintain the consistency in the integrated reanalyses.